vulsdoc/vuls/docs/usage-report.md

 Total: 23 (High:22 Medium:1 Low:0), 9/23 Fixed, 708 installed, 285 updatable
 ```

-- `c74` means that it is a scan report of `servers.c74` defined in cocnfig.toml.
+- `c74` means that it is a scan report of `servers.c74` defined in config.toml.
 - `(centos7.4.1708)` means that the version of the OS is CentOS 7.4.
 - `Total: 23 (High:22 Medium:1 Low:0)` means that a total of 23 vulnerabilities exist, and the distribution of CVSS Severity is displayed.
 - `9/23 Fixed`means` that a total of 23 vulnerabilities exist, and 9 is fixed, 14 is not fixed yet.
-- `285 updatable packages` means that there are 285 updateable packages on the target server.
+- `285 updatable packages` means that there are 285 update-able packages on the target server.

 ```bash
 +---------------+----------------------------------------------------------------------------------+